amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-lists-arrays-stacks-queues-hash-maps-sets-tutorial.md

 hash(undefined) // 3402815551
 ```

-Houston, we have a problem!!
+Houston, we still have a problem!!
 Different values shouldn't return the same hash!

 How can we solve that?